jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/.ipynb_checkpoints/MT_wk5_PermutationTypes-checkpoint.md

 * Height is normally distributed within each sex
 * Men are taller than women

-It also tells us about some potential effects to do with family:

 **But we shuffle out the shared effects of family (the correlation):**
 * tall brothers have tall sisters